Langtang Trek Difficulty: How difficult is it?

 Then, you must be familiar with the symptoms of altitude sickness to help yourself and others.
 Here are the symptoms of altitude sickness:

-- Do not stress your body or walk until you feel better.
-You might have to take rest for the next 48 hours.
+• Do not stress your body or walk until you feel better.
+You might have to rest for the next 48 hours.

 Also, see:

 Unpredictable weather and temperature conditions are significant factors in Langtang Trek’s difficulty.
 Different seasons bring in different weather and climate in the Langtang region.
 The Autumn and spring seasons are the best time for Langtang Trek.
-Trekking reduces the difficulty of trekking as they offer the best trekking conditions.
+Trekking reduces the difficulty of trekking as it offers the best trekking conditions.

 During Autumn and spring, the weather and temperature are perfect for trekking.
 There is a meager chance of rainfall during these seasons, which helps avoid some possible difficulties.